sidneyshafer/Calculator/readme.md

 3. Double click the solution to open in Visual Studio.
    ![image](https://github.com/sidneyshafer/calculator/assets/66838571/a3417198-4462-44b5-a69a-bd58f81f8c68)

-4. Run the application - you will need to configure an Android Emulator (or other device emulator) for the application run the app.
+4. Run the application - you will need to configure an Android Emulator (or other device emulator) for the application to run.
    ![image](https://github.com/sidneyshafer/calculator/assets/66838571/43012c3b-e87e-4627-948e-ef9a7416749d)

 ## User Interface